Iced-Coded/wplace-status/README.md

 And if there's no errors - we just return that everything's fine.

+## What NodeJS versions does the server.js support?

+It support NodeJS 20.x and 22.x; Due to the node-fetch, it just doesn't work out of box with NodeJS 18.x, sorry.

 ## Can I use your work?

 Sure, you can, as the license doesn't prohibit so, nor can I.